designerfuzzi/QC-Debug/Mesh Importer/README.md

 Talk: This bug is living in Quartz.framework, happens because SCNView class changed but Mesh Importer got no attention refreshing its ViewController to this changes.
 Seems there is also a bug while observing KVO output of that SceneView and using -[NSKeyedUnarchiver decodeObjectForKey:]: cannot decode object of class (SCNView)

 Workaround/solution: native Mesh Importer is wrapped in a macro patch, its inputs and outputs are published so available to work but does not reach its viewController to trigger the buggy code.
+That way you can use Inspector when editing QC patches which make use of Mesh Importer.

 Destination:
 Copy 'Mesh Importer (debug).qtz' into this folder ~/Library/Graphics/Quartz Composer Patches/